geoflows/dclaw-apps/USGSFlume/gate_release_example/readme.md

 description: simulation of a gate-release experiment
 ---

+# Overview

+A simulation of a gate-release experiment at the USGS debris-flow flume.

 # Preprocessing

-* create needed DEMs for initialization with:
+Create needed DEMs for initialization with:
 ```
 python setinit.py
 ```